Diploma of Naturopathy for Companion Pets

 30% deposit, add a 10% administration payment plan fee and pay the balance over 24 months

-Course is scheduled to be completed with 4 years
+Course is based on part-time study and scheduled to be completed within 4 years.
+Nominal course hours: 2,360

 There are no prerequisites other than basic dog handling skills